bcronmiller/bcronmiller.github.io/bjjplan.md

 From guard I was able to pull the arm across to take the back with white belts.
 I had a harder time getting into Vale Tudo Guard and the Roger Gracie guard setup.
 I was able to keep my guard and threaten but I think I needed to push harder on my first move to setup my second and third moves.
 I show the sweep attempt too much before I go for it and I need to get them moving so I will have momentum to use.

 <span class="timestamp-wrapper"><span class="timestamp">[2016-12-07 Wed 22:07]</span></span>

+<a id="org076b93a"></a>

+## Topic taught Arm drag from closed guard with lapel over arm grip - Julio's class     :TOPIC:

+Lesson

+1. From closed guard, open the lapel and get a cross grip over OPs arm with a thumb up grip.
+2. Grab the wrist of the same arm with your same side hand
+3. Bridge and break the grip while straigtening you arm
+4. Pull the arm to the side while using your legs to break his posture to the side
+5. Shrimp out and reach over OPs head and hand yourself the lapel

+Options:

+1. Reach behind the other arm to finish the choke
+2. Underhook the leg to get the flower sweep
+3. Climb the guard high and setup the armbar

+Drilling:
+Drilled [VanGuard Gym Side Control Escape System](bjjplan.md) with Kyle.
+I got reps in with the stone squirrel to guard recovery and to hip heist single leg.
+When drilling it live I had a real hard time.
+Kyle would sit through to Kesa with a grip on my shoulder.
+I would need to switch to the armpit push escape but Kyle would step over my head and work the inverted triangle.
+Kyle showed me a good concept to work that was very helpful. \*\* I need to work to get a same side sleeve grip.
+I started drilling with this and it made everything much easier.
+In order to set up the grip I am gripping the elbow while working the other escapes.
+If that arm moves I need to double up on that grip and push while I shrimp.
+I was able to get one reversal completed from that position when fighting for the sleeve everything else opened up.

+I drilled the Vale Tudo Guard / RG guard but only one or two reps and today's class was good practice for this same type of work.
+<span class="timestamp-wrapper"><span class="timestamp">[2016-12-12 Mon 20:52]</span></span>